Catch the hare: Rules

 In the English Translation of “The Book of Mill”, the hare (or rabbit as written) moves first instead.
-The Book of Mill is the English translation of "Libro del alquerque" which is the sixth treatise of Alfonso X's "Libro de los juegos" or "Book of Games" (1283), the very book that Catch the Hare (cercar la liebre) is first documented.
+The Book of Mill is the English translation of "Libro del alquerque" which is the sixth treatise of Alfonso X's "Libro de los juegos" or "Book of Games" (1283), the very book in which catch the hare (cercar la liebre) is first documented.